ollenurb/kbayes/README.md

 # Killer Bayes
 A simple implementation of a Bayesian spam filter.
-This project has been created for educational purposes to teach myself some principles behind probabilistic machine learning models such as Naive Bayes.
-For such reasons it hasn't been designed to be used in production.
+This project has been created for educational purposes to teach myself the basic principles behind probabilistic machine learning models.
+It follows that for such reasons it hasn't been designed to be used in production.

 ## Build
 There are essentially 2 methods that I recommend to build the program: